ChynieceM/Reading-Notes/102/Class07/README.md

 # Control Flow

-The **Control Flow** is the order inwhich te computer executes statements in a script.
+The **Control Flow** is the order in which te computer executes statements in a script.

 Code is run in order from the first line in the file to the last line, unless the computer runs across the extrememly frequent structures that change the contorl flow, such as conditionals and loops.